King Khalid Airport Mosque

-King Khalid Airport Mosque (جامع مطار الملك خالد) is a Sunni Islam Friday mosque located within the King Khalid International Airport in Riyadh, Saudi Arabia.
+King Khalid Airport Mosque (جامع مطار الملك خالد) is a Sunni Islam Friday mosque located within King Khalid International Airport in Riyadh, Saudi Arabia.
 Built in 1983, the mosque covers an area of 5600 m2 in a hexagonal plan and was designed by the US-based architectural firm HOK.
 It incorporates elements of traditional Islamic architecture and primarily serves Muslim passengers arriving or departing through Riyadh.

 Overview

 The mosque was constructed alongside the King Khalid International Airport by American architectural firm, HOK, in 1983.
 It was opened to worshippers in 1984.

 Besides weekly Friday prayers, the mosque also hosts the annual Salat al-Eid prayers in its precincts during the Eid al-Fitr and Eid al-Adha occasions.

 The airport was the first in Saudi Arabia to be built to then-contemporary engineering standards and the mosque was at the time of its construction the most modern mosque in the world, notable for its use of advances in construction and engineering to create a modern complex in a vernacular Arabic style, and for its program of integral art, at that time the largest in the world, marrying traditional Islamic decorative elements with, and interpreted through, the work of contemporary artists.

 The King Khalid International Airport offers free shuttle services to the mosque for arriving and departing passengers.